azurecitadel/azurecitadel.github.io/fundamentals/partner/az300-lab-practice.md

     1. vNet2 needs two subnets, subnet2 and subnet3

 1. vNet peer both spokes vNets to the hub vNet
-    1. the spoke vNets should use the hub for on prem traffic
     1. resources in vnet1 should not be able to talk to resource in vnet2, and vice versa
+    1. the spoke vNets will use the hub for on prem traffic
+    1. note that you won’t be able to configure this until the VPN Gateway has been successfully deployed

 1. Create static route table called “spoke”
     1. Via the VPN gateway to reach on prem address space 10.76.0.0/16